 All the supervisors on this list hold a training certificate from one of the six organisations listed below.
 The majority have done Sheila Ryan's course, which has been specially written for homeopaths and the School of Homeopathy.
 Every supervisor works differently.
 We recommend you contact at least two and meet or skype them before choosing one that suits you.

-Sea Change - Sheila Ryan’s online or attendance supervision course
+Sea Change - Sheila Ryan’s online supervision course

 Temenos - Post Grad Supervision Training